xuwudawei/sundb.ai/frontend/packages/widget-react/USAGE.md

 ## Controlled

-TiDB.ai Widget will not create or bind a trigger element.
+SunDB.ai Widget will not create or bind a trigger element.
 Instead, you can listen to the custom event `tidbaiinitialized`, which indicates the `tidbai` object is ready on `Window` object.

 ```js